Pylons/pyramid/docs/api/config.rst

      .. automethod:: set_renderer_globals_factory(factory)

-     .. attribute:: introspector

-        The :term:`introspector` associated with this configuration.

      .. attribute:: introspectable

         A shortcut attribute which points to the :class:`pyramid.registry.Introspectable` class (used during
         directives to provide introspection to actions).

+        This attribute is new as of :app:`Pyramid` 1.3.

+     .. attribute:: introspector

+        The :term:`introspector` related to this configuration.
+It is an instance implementing the :class:`pyramid.interfaces.IIntrospector`
+        interface.
+If the Configurator constructor was supplied with an ``introspector`` argument, this attribute will be that value.
+        Otherwise, it will be an instance of a default introspector type.

+        This attribute is new as of :app:`Pyramid` 1.3.

   .. attribute:: global_registries